29 Commando Regiment RA

 Also killed in this collision was 24648153 SSgt.
 Martin Halls, SAS, formerly Royal Engineers.

-Gunner Philip Russell, 7 Bty., was killed in a road traffic collision.Sources AFM ROH Commando Gunner website.
+Gunner Philip Russell, 7 Bty., died in a road traffic collision.Sources AFM ROH Commando Gunner website.

-Gunner Kevin Smith, 79 Bty., was killed in a fall from the wall of Mosta magazine in Malta.
+Gunner Kevin Smith, 79 Bty., died in a fall from the wall of Mosta magazine in Malta.

 Lance Bombardier Douglas Will, 8 Alma Bty., died in a road traffic collison.Sources AFM ROH Commando Gunner website.